You’ve followed every strategy in the digital marketing rule book yet sales is not forthcoming.

 One of the great idiosyncrasies of humans is that we experience pain more acutely from a loss, than the same measure of pleasure from an equal gain.

 In other words, losing $500 will make you far angrier than the joy you may feel from gaining $500.
-Bad emotions feel bad more than good emotions feel good.
+Bad emotions feel worse than good emotions feel good.
 This is also known as “loss aversion.”

 (Levine estimates that the average person needs five good experiences to balance out a single bad one!)